Silverrudder Challenge: History

 Silverrudder Challenge of the Sea originated with Morten Brandt Rasmussen, former Editor in Chief and Event Designer of the Danish sailing media BådNyt.
 He developed the idea of a single-handed sailing event for recreational sailors to take place at autumn equinox, and he coined the name first in Danish and later in English.
 The idea was to make an event for yachtsmen equivalent to that of Marathon running and Ironman triathlon for recreational sailors.

 In 2012, the event was a Danish-only regatta and went by the Danish name SølvRoret – Havets Jernmand (Silverrudder – Ironman of the sea).
 It attracted 15 submissions and 12 boats on the starting line.
 In 2013 100 skippers submitted and 86 were on the starting line.

 In 2014, the event changed the name to Silverrudder Challenge of the Sea.
 200 were enlisted and 187 were on the starting line.
 Half of the participants were from outside Denmark.
 8 different nationalities were present and for the first time three of the winners were from outside Denmark.

 In 2015, the race sold out at 330 participants some three months before the start.
 New records were set in 5 of the 7 classes and only three of the records (and thus three Silverrudder Challenge Trophies) remained in Denmark.
 The remaining five went to participants from Germany.

 Categories

 No measurement rules apply for the race.
 The boats are divided into different categories based on the length of the boat.
 There are five categories of keelboats, from mini (18–25 foot in length overall) to extra large (over 40 foot).
 There are two categories of multihull boats, small and large.
 There is a Silverrudder Challenge trophy given in each category.
-The fastest skipper of all times in each category is the holder of a trophy until his or her time is beaten.
+The fastest skipper of all times in each category is the holder of a trophy until their time is beaten.
 Each year before race start the seven trophies are collected by the organiser.
 After the race it is determine whether one or more Silverrudder Challenge trophies are to change hands.
 This happens at an award party Saturday evening or Sunday noon.